genius-systems/gameta/docs/docs/commands/0.1/commands.md

 ### gameta cmd exec

-Executes a series of Gameta command from the command store
+Executes a sequence of Gameta commands from the command store

 #### Arguments
 * **_--commands / -c_**: Gameta commands to be executed